wswartzendruber/la4k/README.md

 # For Libraries

 Library authors should use `la4k-api` and only that for dispatching logging events within their components.
-Libraries should **never** reference LA4K bridges directly.
+Libraries should **never** reference any LA4K bridge directly.

 To use `la4k-api` in your library, add it to your project.
 It is currently hosted on Bintray, so a new Maven repository will need to be added: